cloudfoundry-attic/cf-windows-extensions/doc/project_notes.md

 18. Given that we don't have something figured out for logging, we can start documenting some workarounds and limitations.

   *Shoot an e-mail to Gert about this*

+19. **We need a blob store for Umbraco.
+It currently has bindings for Azure and S3 blob stores.
+What is available on ALS?
+Is the Redis service persisted?
+We will have to implement an interface for the blob store of choice: https://bitbucket.org/gibedigital/umbraco-amazons3provider/src/6cb43d5dd8887785be6666172ea984f8ffc481b2/Gibe.Umbraco.AmazonS3Provider/AmazonS3Provider.cs?at=master**

 ##Work Items (to be moved to Trello)